White House Officials Gave Some Oddball Commencement Speeches This Year

 While little can be done to escape the existential dread that accompanies the end of all-you-can-eat meal plans and 20 weeks of vacation, the right commencement speaker can send freshly minted baccalaureates off with a dose of optimism.
 This graduation season, some schools invited the world’s brightest lights to soothe students’ unease: Graduates at the University of California heard from positive-thinker-in-chief Oprah Winfrey, while NYU’s newest alumni indulged in wishful thinking with Canadian Prime Minister Justin Trudeau.

-But other grads were treated to some of chief architects of the world’s woes: current and former members of the Trump Administration.
+But other grads were treated to some of the chief architects of the world’s woes: current and former members of the Trump Administration.
 While the majority of millennials might not approve of Trump, the president and his cabinet members mostly bypassed any potential hecklers by giving commencement speeches at schools that skew conservative.
 The pearls of, uh, wisdom from Trump officials ranged from heavy-handed assertions of America’s greatness, to bizarre biblical analogies, to foreboding predictions of the end of democracy.
 Here’s a look at the moments that left us wondering who should be wishing whom “Best of luck with your future endeavors.”

 President Donald Trump